 The approach taken to mitigate the data protection concerns seems to one based largely on the personal responsibility of the citizens.
 When receiving my BSN from the town hall in Leiden, I was warned repeatedly and explicitly to memorize my BSN and not share it with anybody under any circumstances.
 One adviser i spoke told me that even providing a BSN to potential employers or banks should only be done after great consideration and confidence in their legitimacy.

 You might be wondering how, with all the secrecy and wariness, such a system function efficiently.
 The answer is that the BSN was introduced simultaneously with a two or three-step digital identity verification system (DigiD), which acts as a digital passport for all government agencies.
 This authentication ranges from username and password and SMS authentication to a pin protected app complete with QR code scanning.
 From my understanding, it is the complexity and/or sensitivity of the service a citizen interacts with which determines the level of digital identity verification required.

 Is there any issue more universal to local public service provision than how to efficiently and ecological dispose of household waste?
-To this age old challenge the Dutch have developed the innovative solution of smart underground containers.
+To address this age old challenge, several Dutch municipalities have developed the innovative solution of smart underground containers.
 Introduced in most major cities in the Netherlands, the smart underground containers with passes represent an integral part of the smart city agenda.
 Doing away with traditional bins for individual households or buildings, the underground container system uses a zonal or neighbourhood system in which every household is assigned a container, usually within a five minute walk, and given an electronic pass card.

 It is hard to imagine such a system being practical in remote or rural areas without each household having their own underground container, which would defeat the point of course.
 In densely populated and urban areas, however, the advantages of this system are numerous.